 Should the state sell $10.4 billion in general obligation bonds to fund repair and upgrade of public schools, including kindergarten through grade 12, community colleges, and state universities?

 This ten billion four hundred sixteen million dollar ($10,416,000,000) bond issue will provide needed funding to relieve public school overcrowding and to repair older schools.
 It will improve earthquake safety and fund vocational educational facilities in public schools.
 Bond funds must be spent according to strict accountability measures.
 Funds will also be used to repair and upgrade existing public college and university buildings and to build new classrooms to accommodate the growing student enrollment in the California Community Colleges, the University of California, and the California State University.
-(Put on the ballot by the Legislature)

 State costs of about $20.3 billion to pay off both the principal ($10.4 billioin) and interst ($9.9 billion) on the bonds.
 Payments of about $680 million per year.